ibm-cloud-docs/Cloudant/api/search.md

 However,
 if that data field doesn't exist for the document, an error occurs.
-The solution is to use an appropriate 'guard clause' that checks if the field exists.
+The solution is to use an appropriate "guard clause" that checks if the field exists.
 This clause contains the expected type of data, *before* any attempt to create the corresponding index.